SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 ![Sound-Teaching](/assets/images/soundness.jpg)

 ### 1. Protestantism
-- [Most educated group in existence](https://sevenshepherd.github.io/science/) with support from the academic majority.
+- [Most educated group in existence](https://sevenshepherd.github.io/science/) with support from the academic community.
 - Sound doctrine & adherenence to the [five solas](/assets/images/solas.jpg).
 - Sound teachings on faith as notitia (&lsquo;knowledge&rsquo;), assensus (&lsquo;agreement&rsquo;), and fiducia (&lsquo;trust & reliance&rsquo;); as well as, [repentance](https://sevenshepherd.github.io/repentance/) as a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.